 Is DOCSIS 3.0 obsolete?

 With DOCSIS 3.1 being commonly used by ISPs, many individuals are worried that DOCSIS 3.0 has become obsolete.
 While yes, it is an older technology, it is still used widely not only throughout the U.S. but also around the globe.

 You’ll likely have to update to DOCSIS 3.1 at some point in the future but that day is certainly not soon.

 With DOCSIS 3.1 being the latest DOCSIS tech, it brings with it more speed capabilities.
 With DOCSIS 3.1, you can reach 10 gigabits per second (Gbps) download speeds and 1 Gbps upload speeds which is far and above that of DOCSIS 3.0.
 However, what DOCSIS 3.1 doesn’t do is just automatically increase the speeds you’re currently getting from your ISP.
 It’s more of an increased capability thing.

-While there are certainly higher speed modem router combos on this list, we think that the best all-round option is the Netgear C6250.
-This is because not only does it provide enough speed capabilities for the average person, it comes in at a cost that’s lower than other options.
+While there are certainly higher speed modem router combos on this list, we think that the best modem router combo is the Netgear C6250.
+This is because not only does it provide enough speed capabilities for the average user, it comes in at a cost that’s lower than other options.